UbiquityRobotics/learn/quick_start/connecting.md

   0 updates are security updates.
  Last login: Thu Feb 11 16:30:39 2016 from 10.42.0.143```

-This robot has no real time clock, so disregard the date.
+This robot's clock probably has no battery, so disregard the date.

 <!--
 Next, use pifi to list the nearby networks and to connect your robot to your local area network: